 The primary advantage of cryoab-lation is that it is not a totally blind procedure.
 The visual feedback provided by the ultrasound facilitates complete ablation of the entire uterine cavity, regardless of size.

-While the hysteroscope used in standard ablation allows the gynaecologist to see only the destruction of the surface epithelium, ultrasound enables the
+While the hysteroscope used in standard ablation allows the gynaecologist to see only the destruction of the surface epithelium, ultrasound enables the gynaecologist to visualize the depth of treatment during cryoablation.

 A further advantage is freezing tissue causes less pain (cryoanesthesia) than the heat energy associated with other ablation devices.